Call a Bike: Coverage

 Availability may be differentiated between cities providing full area coverage, and those only offering bikes at the respective Hauptbahnhof.

-Full citywide coverage is provided in some of the larger cities such as Berlin, Frankfurt, Hamburg, Kassel, Cologne, Munich and Stuttgart.
+Full citywide coverage is provided in some of the larger cities such as Berlin, Frankfurt, Hamburg, Cologne, Darmstadt, Lüneburg, Munich and Stuttgart.
 The city of Karlsruhe used to have a citywide system from 2007 until 2013.

-Most cities with Intercity-Express (ICE) rail service have at least one Call a Bike location at the station.
-Those cities include: Aachen, Aschaffenburg, Augsburg, Baden-Baden, Bamberg, Bremen, Bonn, Bielefeld, Braunschweig, Dortmund, Düsseldorf, Erlangen, Freiburg im Breisgau, Flensburg, Fulda, Garmisch-Partenkirchen, Gütersloh, Gotha, Göttingen, Hamm, Halle (Saale), Hanau, Hannover, Heidelberg, Hildesheim, Ingolstadt, Kaiserslautern, Lübeck, Magdeburg, Mainz, Mannheim, Minden, Oberhausen, Oldenburg, Rostock, Saarbrücken, Warnemünde, Weimar, Wolfsburg and Würzburg.

-Since early 2014, the stations in the cities of Darmstadt and Wiesbaden are managed by respective municipal or university organizations.

 Technology

-The system uses an electronic wheel lock and a cable lock, all controlled by embedded microcontroller with touchscreen LC display.
+The system uses an electronic wheel lock and a cable lock, all controlled by embedded microcontroller with touchscreen LCD display.
 A set of 1024 pregenerated lock/unlock codes are unique to each bike and stored in memory.

-Usage

-To find the bikes one has to search at the cross roads in the central areas of the towns or use location-based services on modern cell phones to find them.

-To hireCustomer calls the telephone number given on the bike which includes the bike's ID and gets by voice the 4 digit opening code, which the customer then types onto the bike's touch screen to unlock it.
-They can also use the official Call a Bike app, available for iOS, Android, Windows Phone and BlackBerry, to locate a bike and receive the opening code.
+To find the bikes one has to search at the cross roads in the central areas of the towns or use location-based services on smartphones to find them.
+Customer calls the telephone number given on the bike or use the official Call a Bike app, available for iOS, Android, Windows Phone and BlackBerry, to locate a bike and receive the opening code.